goruck/smart-zoneminder/aws-lambda/alexa-smart-zoneminder/README.md

 ### Upload to AWS

 Using the [AWS Lambda Console](https://aws.amazon.com/lambda), create a new Lambda Function called *alexa-smart-zoneminder* and upload the zip file created above.
+For the function to properly handle local time and dates you need to create a Lambda function environment variable named *LOCAL_TZ* and set its value to your time zone using IANA format (for example, America/Los_Angeles).
+You can use the AWS Lambda Console to create this variable.

 Ensure that the function uses your newly created IAM Role.